pyca/cryptography/docs/fernet.rst

            the key.
 This is URL-safe base64-encoded.
 This is referred to as a "Fernet token".
-        :raises cryptography.fernet.InvalidToken: If a ``token`` is in any way invalid, this exception is raised.
-A token may be invalid for a number of reasons: it is malformed, or it does not have a valid signature.
+        :raises cryptography.fernet.InvalidToken: If a ``token`` is in any way invalid this exception is raised.
         :raises TypeError: This exception is raised if the ``msg`` is not ``bytes``.